-Exploring Ubud and the Spiritual Side of Bali: ‘The Island of the Gods’
+Exploring Ubud and Spiritual Bali – ‘The Island of the Gods’

-The majestic cone of Gunung (Volcano) Angung presides with a God like presence over the whole island, while waves crash creating epic surf breaks around the temple topped cliffs of the Bukit Peninsular.
+The majestic cone of Gunung (Volcano) Agung presides with a God like presence over the whole island, while waves crash creating epic surf breaks around the temple topped cliffs of the Bukit Peninsular.

 Image of crashing waves and sunset at Ulu Watu temple, Bali